Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 The factory finish on aluminum siding eventually fades from the sun and needs to be painted.
-Painting aluminum siding is actually quite easy and usually takes less time than wood siding.
+Painting aluminum siding is actually quite easy and usually takes less time than painting wood siding.
 Unlike porous wood, metal siding is smooth and can be spray painted without having to roll the paint.

 Aluminum requires thorough preparation before it can be painted.
-When the surface is prepared correctly, the paint on aluminum will last much longer than wood.
+When the surface is prepared correctly, the paint on aluminum will last much longer than on wood.
 I spray painted the metal siding on my house many years ago and the paint shows no signs of failure.

 Best Paint for Aluminum Siding